SpritzerPyro/bash-utilities/README.md

 #### read_string

-`read_string` prompts the user with the as first argument specified question and writes the answer to a variable passed as second argument.
-Only non empty strings are allowed as answer.
+`read_string` prompts the user with the as first argument specified question and writes the answer to a variable passed as the second argument.

+Normally, the user is questioned until an answer is given.
+With the `-e` flag an empty input can be allowed explicitly.

 With the `-d` option, a default value can be specified, which is taken when the user accepts an empty line.

-The `-p` option, which stands for path, also resolves `~` to the user home directory.
+The `-p` option, which stands for "path", also resolves `~` to the user home directory.

 ```bash
 source $bash_utils_lib_dir/input.sh